Sylvain303/move-to-next-monitor/README.md

 # move-to-next-monitor

-Script to move windows from one monitor to the next in Xubuntu
+Script to move windows from one monitor to the next one in Xubuntu.

 Even though I don't use Xubuntu anymore, people are still interested in this script.
 Sweet!
 Glad it can help others.